nimdone/nimdone-88471/src/pages/index.md

         content: >
           ##### **Seamless switching between PDFs that are selected and
           associated with a project.
-Highlight the text on the PDF and nimdone will autoimport the text and associated citation onto the outline**
+Highlight the text on the PDF and nimdone will autoimport the text, figure or table along with associated citation onto the outline**
         actions: []
       - title: Slide view
         image: images/Picture8.png